CongducPham/LowCostLoRaGw/gw_full_latest/README-NodeRed.md

 Starting Node-Red on you Raspberry gateway
 ------------------------------------------

 The SD card image has Node-Red installed.
-Start Node-Red with
+You can manually start Node-Red with

 	> node-red-start

 Use your browser on `http://192.168.2.8:1880` for instance if this is your gateway's IP address.
 Make sure that your gateway has internet connection.

+If the Node-Red cloud (`CloudNodeRed.py`) is enabled in `clouds.json` then Node-Red will be started by the `start_gw.sh` script.
+So you do no need to worry about starting manually Node-Red (and you should not start it manually actually).

-If you consider to use Node-Red as the main mode to process received data, then you may enable starting Node-Red at boot:
+In the case you use Node-Red for other purposes than `CloudNodeRed.py` (the cloud is disabled), then you can enable Node-Red at boot with:

 	> sudo systemctl enable nodered.service

-But be sure that this is what you want because having Node-Red running is resource-consuming .
+But be sure that this is what you want because having Node-Red running is resource-consuming.
 If you just want to test, just use the `node-red-start` command.
 You can disable the service at any time with:

 	> sudo systemctl disable nodered.service

 Importing the Node-Red flow
 ---------------------------